First Listen! Ralf GUM feat. Omar – Love Core (Sir LSG Vocal Mix) (GOGO Music)

 Ralf GUM + Omar + Sir LSG = music love core, no doubt!

 Download from Traxsource.

 It was the 2008 Southern African Music Conference that became a defining juncture in Sir LSG‘s music path.
-There, he caught the ear of DJ Christos, whom since became his mentor.
-Thanks to the relationship with Christos, German producer Ralf GUM came across LSG‘s ‘Sax In The City’ in 2011.
+There, he caught the ear of DJ Christos, who since became his mentor.
+With thanks to the relationship with the latter, German producer Ralf GUM came across LSG‘s ‘Sax In The City’ in 2011.
 The track finally found its way to light when released on GOGO Music.
 With remixes from Raw Artistic Soul, and fellow South African DJ/producer Nastee Nev, it reached the second spot on Traxsource‘s top singles chart.

-On a solo path since breaking away from Hood Natives, Sir LSG has since done remixes for Ralf GUM, Andy Compton and Nathan Adams among others.
+On a solo path since breaking away from Hood Natives, Sir LSG has since done remixes for Ralf GUM (ie ‘Love Core’), Andy Compton and Nathan Adams among others.
 He has also collaborated with Brian Temba, a South African R&B singer/songwriter and trumpeter Kafele on a song titled ‘All I Am’.
 A track which enjoyed great airplay on South African radio stations and became a local dance floor anthem.